 The removal of an old roof can cost $1 to $5 per square foot.
 The job averages $1,000 to $1,500.
 Some contractors charge hourly, which can run from $40 to $80 per hour.
 Also, if you have rotting timbers or need new supports for a heavier material, you can expect to pay an extra $1,000 to $10,000, depending on what sort of repair or reinforcement it requires.

-Pros often factor removal into the project quote alongside replacement.
+Pros often factor removal into the project quote alongside roof replacement Hanover MA.
 The rate fluctuates based on material, location, complexity and workload.
 Removing the old shingles is the hardest part of the job no matter if you’re a contractor or a DIYer.
 While doing it yourself can save about $1,000, pros can do the job safely and efficiently.
-See our shingle removal tips for more insights.
+See our shingle removal tips for more insights and also more information about how much is a new roof in Massachusetts ?

 Cost to Redo a Roof with a Different Material